Diagram direct objects on the same horizontal line as the subject and the verb.

 Coordinating conjunctions can make direct and indirect objects compound.

-The baby kicked the ball and toy.
+The baby kicked the ball and the toy.

 The baby kicked Elmo and me the ball.